Sequential keypoint density estimator: an overlooked baseline of skeleton-based video anomaly detection: Skeleton anomaly detection by predicting probable locations of subsequent keypoint

 Since each skeleton consists of keypoints, we can further model the conditional likelihood of each skeleton $X_t$ as the autoregressive joint likelihood of $N$ keypoints:

-We condition the density of $n$-th keypoint at timestep $t$ on the previous $n-1$ keypoints of the current timestep, as well as $N \cdot \Delta$ keypoints from the preceding timesteps.
+We condition the density of $n$-th keypoint at timestep $t$ on the preceding $n-1$ keypoints of the current timestep, as well as $N \cdot \Delta$ keypoints from the past timesteps, as ilustrated on Figure~\ref{fig:masking}.
 This formulation requires a fixed ordering of keypoints across skeletons.
-However, as experimentally confirmed, keypoint ordering does not affect the model's expressiveness \cite{malach24icml}.
+However, as experimentally confirmed later, keypoint ordering does not affect the model's expressiveness \cite{malach24icml}.

-We further define per-keypoint conditional likelihoods as multivariate normal distributions with mean $\boldsymbol\mu_\theta$ and covariance $\Sigma_\theta$ computed from the preceding keypoints:
+We further define per-keypoint conditional likelihoods as multivariate normal distributions with mean $\boldsymbol\mu_\theta$ and covariance $\Sigma_\theta$ computed from the previous keypoints:

-Here, both $\boldsymbol{\mu}_\theta$ and $\Sigma_\theta$ are predicted from the preceding keypoints in the current timestep $X_{t,<n}$ and the context $\mathbf{X}_{\Delta}$ using a deep autoregressive model with tuneable parameters $\theta$.
+Both $\boldsymbol{\mu}_\theta$ and $\Sigma_\theta$ are predicted from the preceding keypoints in the current timestep $X_{t,<n}$ and the past keypoints $\mathbf{X}_{\Delta}$ using a deep autoregressive model with tuneable parameters $\theta$.
 Altogether, we can now express the log-likelihood of the entire sequence (\ref{eq:likelihood}) in terms of the keypoint likelihoods:

 \textbf{Optimization objective.} Given a dataset of regular skeleton sequences $\mathcal{D}$, we recover the maximum likelihood estimate of the parameters $\theta$ by minimizing:

 Due to Gaussian nature of our distributions and autoregressive factorization of the sequence likelihood (\ref{eq:seq_keypoint_loglik}), the objective $L(\theta; \mathcal{D})$ simplifies to (as detailed in Appendix \ref{app:derivation}):